juancarlospaco/binance/README.md

 ![](api_key_web.png)

-- Device Date and Time must be configured, up to the seconds precision, Binance is strict about Timestamps.
+- Device Date and Time must be configured, up to the seconds precision, Binance is strict about timestamps, use https://github.com/juancarlospaco/binance/blob/nim/examples/binanceVslocalTime.nim to debug time diff.

+- Some stablecoin in Binance Spot wallet to trade with, >= 10 USD in USDT at least.
+- Some BNB coins in Binance Spot wallet for commisions, >= 1 USD in BNB at least.

 # Examples